OPEC Dismisses American Shale Oil

 I went back to OPEC's December Monthly Oil Market Report (MOMR).
 In the "Balances" section, OPEC calculates a "call on OPEC oil" after adding up demand and subtracting non-OPEC supplies.
 For 2017, that number is 32.6 million barrels per day (mmbd) on average.
 OPEC would need full compliance just to get supply to balance with demand, as the announced cuts bring OPEC production to 32.7 mmbd, not 32.5, due to an arithmetic error.
 In addition, that implies that inventories would remain just as high as the estimated 300 million barrel glut as they are now.

-I reviewed their assumptions for U.S. production, and they are factoring-in a decline of 150,000 b/d for the U.S., a drop of 1.3% for 2017.
-I also reviewed the Energy Information Administration's (NYSEMKT:EIA) outlook, and it forecasts an increase of 210,000 b/d in 2017 over 2016 for crude production and other supplies (mostly natural gas liquids production).
+I reviewed their assumptions for U.S. production, and they are factoring in a decline of 150,000 b/d for the U.S., a drop of 1.3% for 2017.
+I also reviewed the Energy Information Administration's (EIA) outlook, and it forecasts an increase of 210,000 b/d in 2017 over 2016 for crude production and other supplies (mostly natural gas liquids production).
 This is due to projects coming online in the Gulf of Mexico.

 Shale Reflexes

-Pioneer Natural Resources' CEO said it can go from starting a well to producing oil for sale in three to four months.
+Pioneer Natural Resources' (NYSE:PXD) CEO said it can go from starting a well to producing oil for sale in three to four months.
 Continental Resources' (NYSE:CLR) December presentation (page 8) provides a chart that shows that its ND Bakken uncompleted wells can earn a 100% ROR with WTI prices in the low $40s.
 The average cost of completing DUCs is $3.5 million, as compared to full costs of $6.0 million.
 CLR's updated guidance says that it has 175 DUCs in the Bakken and had two simulation crews working, but planned to double that to 4 crews by end-2016.
 "The projected year-end Bakken uncompleted well count of 175 excludes approximately 15 wells that will have been stimulated by year-end 2016, but not produced with first sales until 2017."

 EIA production data for October showed an increase in production in North Dakota of 72,000 b/d over September.
 It was the first meaningful increase since crude production had peaked there.